Google Local Service Ads Services

 Google Local Services Reviews

-If you want to book more clients through Google Local Services ads, it’s important to accrue some positive reviews from your clients.
-According to Google, your star rating and number of reviews affect how your business is ranked on the site.
-Typically, businesses with more stars and reviews book more jobs.
-That’s why it is important to ask your clients to review your business on Google.
+If you want to book more clients through Google Local Services ads, it’s important to accrue positive reviews from your clients.
+According to Google, your star rating and number of reviews affect how your business is ranked.
+Businesses with more stars and reviews typically book more jobs.
+Always ask satisfied clients to leave a review on Google.

 Google Local Services How-Tos